tfausak/tfausak.github.io/_posts/2011-11-30-real-life-garbage-collection.md

 ---
-title: Real Life Garbage Collection
+title: Real life garbage collection
 ---

 Any computer scientist worth their salt knows about [garbage